thenikso/angular-autolayout/README.md

 	- A `string` in [Visual Format Language][5] that will result in the generation of one or more constraints;
 	- An `object` with the following keys:
 		- `element` is the first **DOM element** affected by the constraint.
 It can be `null` to refer to the container element used in the constructor.
 This element should either be the container element or a direct child of it;
 		- `attribute` could be a string referring to an **attribute converter** like "left".
 It can also be a function, in which case it will be treated as a `create` converter's function receiving element, containerElement and solver.
-If a function is provided, it should implement the cacheing behaviour of `provider.expressionForElementAttribute` by itself;
+If a function is provided, it should implement the caching behavior of `provider.expressionForElementAttribute` by itself;
 		- `toElement` is the second DOM element affected by the constraint.
 It can also be `null` but only if `element` is specified;
 		- `toAttribute`, like `attribute` is the attribute converter for the `toElement`;
 		- `multiplier` defaults to **1.0** and it's applied to the generated constraint expression as shown above;